EPFLRocketTeam/ERT_Simulator_R2023b/Src/Snippets/DragOR/README.md

 "DragOR" folder):

    1. Export data from OpenRocket
-After running a simulation on OpenRocket for a given rocket, motor and environment, the data must be exported on a .csv table containing the time, altitude total speed and drag coefficient
+After running a simulation on OpenRocket for a given rocket, motor and environment, the data must be exported on a .csv table containing the time, altitude total speed and drag coefficient.

    2. Drag folder
 The drag folder must be added to the folder "Declarations".
 This folder will contain the .csv file from the corresponding OpenRocket simulation.

    3. Main_DragOR.m
 The file "Main.m" has to be replaced by the the file "Main\_DragOR.m".